Email Pitch Tips For Startups and Corporates

 Is it already a difficult task for technical individuals who are excellent at building things but lack the sales or marketing skills to persuade a busy VC Firm to learn about your firm and how it may solve problems?

-Fear not, You have already done which most people are afraid to do so.
-Now that you are considering funding, I am confident that you have a product or services that you are brag worthy and money making for investors to invest in now that you are thinking about funding.
+You’ve already done what most people would be afraid to do, so do not be alarmed.
+Now that you are considering funding, I am confident that you have a product or services that are both boast-worthy and profitable for investors to invest in now that you are thinking about funding.

 Things Which Should be Included in Investor Cold Email Pitch

 The crucial thing to keep in mind is that investors and venture capitalists comprehend your product or service providing and what you are asking for when assessing your company to determine whether it is investment viable.

 According to research by the Harvard Business Review, interacting with businesses that are looking for funding—also known as “creating deal flow”—is the very first thing a VC does.
 Similar to how you’re trying to connect with them, without the right information, support, and network you’d be lost and unsure of how to go, whereas someone else with knowledge and network could be able to rapidly connect with VCs and close the sale.

 VCs don’t have time to go through all the pitches that come to their desk.
 So the clear your preposition is to understand, the better your chances of them opening your email and responding.

 I generally follow the KISS method and if you are old like me as they say Keep it Simple, Stupid.